-Role clarity is vital when different roles work to achieve the same objectives.
-When people understand their roles, better decisions can be made and implemented more effectively, resulting in improved use of ratepayer funds.
+Role clarity is vital especially when different roles need to work together to achieve shared objectives.
+When people understand their roles, better decisions can be made and implemented more effectively, resulting better outcomes and improved use of ratepayer funds.

-As a minor reform, local governments will now be required to advise the Department of Local Government, Sport and Cultural Industries (DLGSC) when vacancies on the council arise.
+Finally, as of 7 December 2024 local governments are required to advise the Department of Local Government, Sport and Cultural Industries (DLGSC) when vacancies on the council arise.